lionelstefan/juicebox-test/README.md

 WEATHER_API_URL=http://api.weatherapi.com/v1/current.json
 ```

-### Step 7: Set Up and Run the Queue Worker
+### Step 7: Set Up and Run the Queue Worker and Scheduler

 To enable background job processing, such as sending a welcome email when a user registers, you need to set up the queue worker:

-1. Ensure Redis is running (it should be started by Sail).
+1. Ensure database is running (it should be started by Sail).
 2. Run the queue worker with the following command:

 ```bash